 In the Taproom, taste up to six 6-ounce samples starting at $11.75 or order a pint (at the Taproom or Annex) based on how much its name resonates with how you feel (Magnetic Fields lager, Forlorn stout, Apathy Oatmeal stout), what you seek (PHD malt liquor, A Sheep in Tall Grass Scotch ale), or what most expresses your alter ego (Mr. Hyde stout, Party Wolf IPA).
 Have the kitchen fix you a four meat BBQ platter, Thai vegie wrap or another delicious meal or snack to go with your pint picks.

 Round Barn Brewery & Public House (9151 First St., Baroda)

 Those looking to sit down with their friends over a handcrafted brew and a locally inspired, made-from-scratch menu, will find the Public House in downtown Baroda perfect for their plan.
-The brewery has 20 of their carefully-crafted brews on tap along with Round Barn wine and spirits!
-The food menu includes the fan-favorite beer cheese, house-smoked wings, and classic pizzas that have become a staple of the Public House.
+The brewery has its carefully-crafted brews on tap along with Round Barn wine and spirits!
+If you passed on food choices at Greenbush, Public House’s menu includes the fan-favorite beer cheese, house-smoked wings, and classic pizzas that have become a staple of the Public House.